mart0/company-bday-guests/README.md

 * Add UI to the page using React or some template engine for nodejs such as pug or ejs;
 * Fix all linter errors in order to increase code quality;
+* Add emails to all partners and send them actual invitations via email; Some Nodejs packages can be used such as [Nodemailer](https://www.w3schools.com/nodejs/nodejs_email.asp);